johnson-zhang-au/dss-plugin-slack/README.md

   - Ensure your DSS instance is properly secured with HTTPS
   - Consider additional network security measures like API gateways or firewalls
   - Regularly audit your server logs for unexpected requests

+## Disclaimer

+This plugin is developed and maintained by Dataiku community members and is not an official Dataiku plugin.
+Contributors work on this project in their personal time and will do their best to fix issues or add new features, but support or updates are not guaranteed.

+This plugin is provided "as is" without warranty of any kind, express or implied.
+Use at your own risk.
+The authors are not responsible for any damage or loss caused by the use of this software.
+All trademarks and copyrights belong to their respective owners.